 The front door is the first thing a potential buyer sees.
 An easy return on investment and a good first impression start with a new paint job.
 Even an updated lock can give you an edge in the real estate market.

 Innovative home technology is a significant selling point.
-A smart home has all the latest technology to make living easier, like voice-activated speakers and apps that control lights and temperature.
+A smart home has all the latest technology to make living easier, like voice-activated speakers, AI voice changer that can simulate human-like interactions, and apps that control lights and temperature.
 If your home has these features, you should highlight them in your listing.

 As you’re preparing your house for sale, some renovations are not worth the cost if they don’t add value to your home.
 Here are some things that you should not fix when selling a house.